 Grief is a normal, but individualized process.
 People grieve in their own way, based on their culture, beliefs, and past experiences with death and loss.
 For many, grief following the loss of a pet is very similar to grief following the loss of a family member or close friend.
 Owners often experience an initial period of shock to the news of the terminal illness or death of a pet, characterized by denial.
 In essence, our psychological defense systems kick in to protect us from the overwhelming news.
 Grief typically involves phases of feeling anger and guilt.
 This anger might be directed toward a veterinarian who was unable to save the pet, a careless driver who may have run over the pet, or the pet for dying and leaving the owner.
 Often the owners are angry at themselves for not being able to prevent the death and experience a great deal of guilt.
 Sadness is another phase typically experienced.
 The owner feels a deep void, an emptiness without the pet.
 Over time, if we allow ourselves to grieve, we reach a phase of recovery when we begin to reinvest our emotions and energy toward ourselves and other loved ones.
 A time when we remember more of the happy, special times shared with the deceased pet.

-We regret to announce that our Pet Loss Support counseling will be unavailable in 2019.
-We hope to continue the program in 2020.
+We regret to announce that our Pet Loss Support counseling will be unavailable in 2020.
+We hope to continue the program in future.
 Thank you to all of our past supporters for utilizing this service!